Routledge Handbook of Autocratization in South Asia

-The book analyses issues of state power, the support for political parties, questions relating to economic actors and sustainable economic development, the role of civil society, questions of equality and political culture, political mobilization, the role of education and the media, as well as topical issues such as the Covid pandemic, environmental issues, migration, and military and international security.
-Structured in five sections, contributions by international experts describe and explain outcomes at the national level in India, Pakistan, Bangladesh, and Sri Lanka.
-The final section analyses conditions for democracy and autocratization and how they are affected by the interplay of political forces at the international level in this region.
+The book analyzes issues of state power, the support for political parties, questions relating to economic actors and sustainable economic development, the role of civil society, questions of equality and political culture, political mobilization, the role of education and the media, as well as topical issues such as the Covid pandemic, environmental issues, migration, and military and international security.
+Structured in five sections, contributions by international experts describe and explain outcomes at the national level in India, Pakistan, Bangladesh and Sri Lanka.
+The final section analyzes conditions for democracy and autocratization and how they are affected by the interplay of political forces at the international level in this region.

-- India – Building and ethnic state?
+- India – building an ethnic state?

-- Pakistan – The decline of civil liberties
+- Pakistan – the decline of civil liberties

-- Bangladesh – Towards one-party rule
+- Bangladesh – towards one-party rule

-- Sri Lanka – The resilience of the ethnic state
+- Sri Lanka – the resilience of the ethnic state

-- How to comprehend autocratization in South Asia – Three broad perspectives
+- How to comprehend autocratization in South Asia – three broad perspectives

 This innovative handbook is the first to describe and to explain ongoing trends of autocratization in South Asia, demonstrating that drivers of political change also work across boundaries.
-It is an important reference work for students and researchers of South Asian Studies, Asian Studies, Area Studies, and Political Science.
+It is an important reference work for students and researchers of South Asian Studies, Asian Studies, Area Studies and Political Science.

 Introduction – Autocratization in South Asia

-2. Neo-Authoritarianism in India under Narendra Modi: Growing Force or Critical Discourse?, Devin K Joshi
+2. Neo-Authoritarianism in India under Narendra Modi: Growing Force or Critical Discourse?, Devin K. Joshi

 3. Prefiguring Alternatives to Autocratization: Democratic Dissent in Contemporary India, Amrita Basu